 How to Cash a Postal Money Order

-In this article, we outline where to cash postal money orders and what the process looks like.
+This article outlines where to cash postal money orders and what the process involves.

 Key Points

-• Money orders can be cashed at various locations, including banks, credit unions, post offices, and retail stores.
+• You can cash money orders at various locations, including banks, credit unions, post offices, and retail stores.

-• To cash a money order, you typically need to endorse it and provide identification.
+• To cash a money order, all you need to do is sign it and provide identification.

 • It’s important to keep the receipt or a copy of the money order in case it gets lost or stolen.